Franchise Tax New York: Everything You Need To Know

 Many businesses operate under one roof or another.
 Sometimes, it makes sense for those companies to report their financial information together.
 For example, a parent corporation might buy out a subsidiary, merge with another entity, or spin off a division.
 In such cases, the parent company and the subsidiary often want to combine their tax filings into one document.

-See also Articles of Organization NY: Everything You Need to Know
+See also New York Secretary of State: Everything You Need To Know

 The IRS doesn’t require a reason to combine returns, but it does allow taxpayers to do so voluntarily.
 If you’re considering combining your returns, here are some things to consider: